kemitchell/writing.kemitchell.com/_drafts/Rely-on-OSI.md

 >
 > DISCLAIMER: THE WORKS ARE WITHOUT WARRANTY.

 This is what some OSI participants pejoratively term a "crayon license".
-I have no doubt that the license author will not suing anyone for anything related to work under these terms.
-But the appearance of Fair in the wild does nothing to guarantee good licensor intentions.
+I have no doubt that the license author will not be suing or threatening anyone for their work under these terms.
+But the appearance of Fair in the wild brings no guarantee of similar intentions.

 Like other outliers among OSI-approved licenses, Fair's weakness is both an excusable and an exploitable flaw.
+For example, I could make an argument that Fair does not allow making changes to software licensed.
+No one expecting “open source” should have to hear that argument made.

 ## English Language

-If you were thinking, worse comes to worst, you can always just read the terms OSI approved, I hope that you read French: Licence Libre du Québec [Permissive](https://opensource.org/licenses/LiLiQ-P-1.1), [Réciprocité](https://opensource.org/licenses/LiLiQ-R-1.1), and [Réciprocité forte](https://opensource.org/licenses/LiLiQ-Rplus-1.1).
+If you were thinking, worse comes to worst, you can always just buckle down and review OSI-approved terms yourself, you ought to be aware of three licenses in French: Licence Libre du Québec [Permissive](https://opensource.org/licenses/LiLiQ-P-1.1), [Réciprocité](https://opensource.org/licenses/LiLiQ-R-1.1), and [Réciprocité forte](https://opensource.org/licenses/LiLiQ-Rplus-1.1).
+Translations are provided, but OSI’s pages make clear those translations aren’t OSI approved.

-It couldn't possibly be worse than the rat's nests some English drafters have got approved.
-But if I were going to pick a kind of license to read in adopted cant, it wouldn't be "reciprocal strong".
+I donn’t read French, and can’t tell you what the original texts mean, much less under Quebec law, which I don’t practice.
+Perhaps it couldn't be worse than the worst English drafters got approved.
+But if I were going to pick a kind of license to read in a second language, it wouldn't be subtitled, I think, "reciprocal strong".
+The trickiest kind there is.

-I've had the opportunity to command three natural languages in my life.
+I've been able to feel st home in three natural languages.
 I'm best at English, but it's by far my least favorite.
 I strongly support the creation and use of open source licenses for and from other language communities, as a matter of principle.

-Principle is far as I can go.
-I'm competent to schmooze over [Lorca](https://en.wikipedia.org/wiki/Lorca) or [Borges](https://en.wikipedia.org/wiki/Jorge_Luis_Borges), find fire and ice in [Bely](https://en.wikipedia.org/wiki/Andrei_Bely) or [Blok](https://en.wikipedia.org/wiki/Blok).
-But not to advise clients on complex license terms in those languages.
+But principle is far as I can go.
+I can schmooze over [Lorca](https://en.wikipedia.org/wiki/Lorca) or [Borges](https://en.wikipedia.org/wiki/Jorge_Luis_Borges), flip through [Bely](https://en.wikipedia.org/wiki/Andrei_Bely) or [Blok](https://en.wikipedia.org/wiki/Blok).
+But I couldn’t advise clients on complex license terms in those languages.

 Perhaps:

 > any license approved by the Open Source Initiative in English or official English translation

 But I've never seen that in the wild.
-It's still likely over- and under-inclusive, for all the reasons above.
+And it's still over- and under-inclusive, for all the rest of then reasons above.

 ## Enthusiastically: Blue Oak